 And if the bride is really not a fan of winter and you just know that none of these wintery ideas will warm her heart, organise a destination hens party to a sunny location.
 Think your own private villa, lots of sunshine and poolside cocktails.
 You could keep it local and head to tropical Queensland or consider an overseas option like Bali where you can live like the queens you are relatively cheaply.

-Pretty Zen Hen may include from time to time a link to an affiliate for a product or service we recommend, in doing this we may earn a commission from sales from this, however we only link to products or services that we use and love ourselves
+Pretty Zen Hen may include from time to time a link to an affiliate for a product or service we recommend, in doing this we may earn a commission from sales from this, however we only link to products or services that we would use and love ourselves